JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 ## Run Steps only for Failed Builds

 You can now choose the "Only if build status is failed" [execution policy](configuring-build-steps.md#Execution+Policy) for individual steps.
-This policy allows you to create steps that will be ignored when your build finishes successfully, and employed only when it fails.
+This policy allows you to create steps that will be ignored when your build finishes successfully and executed only when it fails.

 <img src="dk-whatsnew2303-onlywhenfails.png" width="708" alt="Run the build step only when the build fails"/>